Skip to main content

 • Get Supplemental Security Income (SSI) payments from Social Security

-There are multiple ways to apply for Extra Help.
+• There are a few ways to apply for Extra Help.
 Here are three ways to start:

 More questions?
 We’ve got answers